Celebrating Rev. John Flynn

 In 1902 a Methodist Minister the Rev Alfred Thomas Holden, ‘Colonel Holden’ returned from the Boer War where he had served as an Army Chaplain.
 In 1904 he became Secretary of Methodist Home Missions which serviced remote rural congregations across Victoria.
 He was to continue in that role until 1916 when he served for 3 years as Methodist Chaplain General during WW1 serving two terms on the Western Front.
 He was awarded a CBE in June 1919 for his service to King and Country.

-By 1910 John Flynn who was now in his 3rd year at theological college had written ‘The Bushman’s Companion’ a comprehensive guide for those living in the bush, remote from education, legal and medical support.
+According to the History of Frontier Services, by 1910 John Flynn who was now in his 3rd year at theological college had written ‘The Bushman’s Companion’ a comprehensive guide for those living in the bush, remote from education, legal and medical support.
 It contained prayers, instructions on how to write a Will and how to set a sling for a broken arm.
 For John Flynn every aspect of a person’s life was equally important to and of interest to God.

 Ordained in early 1911 he was sent to the Smith of Dunesk Mission at Beltana in South Australia.
 While he was there the Presbyterian Church commissioned him to look at the needs of Outback people.
 His report to the Presbyterian General Assembly in Melbourne on 26 September 1912 resulted in the establishment of the Australian Inland Mission (AIM) with Rev John Flynn appointed as its first Superintendent.

 He had a vision to establish a “mantle of safety” so people could build sustainable communities despite the hardships of Outback life.

 The first AIM “Patrol Padres” went out in 1913 by camel and horse from Pine Creek, Beltana, Broome and Port Hedland to provide pastoral care and counseling services to people on isolated properties, small communities and mining sites.